top of page

 HEALTH & QUALITY OF LIFE

-Over 1 in 5 Black adults report poor or fair health
+Over 1-in-5 Black adults report poor or fair health

 a rate higher than any other major group.